Trump pardons COVID-19 - The Beaverton

 Trump pardons COVID-19

-WASHINGTON D.C. – In what may be the final batch of pardons issued by the president before the end of his term, Donald has announced that will receive a full and complete pardon for all past crimes and transgressions.
+WASHINGTON D.C. – In what may be the final batch of pardons issued by the president before the end of his term, has announced that -19 will receive a full and complete pardon for all past crimes and transgressions.

-“I really feel that -19 has gotten a bad rap from the liberal media over the past year and a lot of the bad feelings are coming from the fake news spin machine,” the President shouted as he entered a nearby idling limousine.
+“I really feel that has gotten a bad rap from the liberal media over the past year and a lot of the bad feelings are coming from the fake spin machine,” the President shouted as he entered a nearby idling limousine.
 “Only Sleepy and his gang of socialists could make a villain out of something just for doing its job!”

 While many were expecting some shocking pardons to be issued in the waning days of this administration, insiders were still surprised at the inclusion of an infectious disease among other individuals who, while detestable, are still technically human.
-Others, however, point out that Trump has always felt a special sort of kinship with COVID-19 Both Trump and the illness entered the sphere with no past experience under their belt yet immediately caught the ire of the public at large.
+Others, however, point out that Trump has always felt a special sort of kinship with COVID-19.
+Both Trump and the illness entered the sphere with no past experience under their belt yet immediately caught the ire of the public at large.
 Both were responsible for the imprisonment of large chunks of people against their will.
 And both eventually found themselves responsible for the deaths of large numbers of people across the country and, indeed, the world.

 “It’s no secret that I see a lot of myself in COVID-19, both of us being underdogs who rose to the top of our fields.
 And during the two weeks when we shared a respiratory tract this past October, I learned that it’s really not that bad a guy,” Trump declared about the deadly illness.